-Berkshire County as a region has not historically met the threshold for either distress criteria, although a few individual municipalities and census tracts have.
-During the COVID-19 pandemic, the county did meet the 24-month unemployment rate threshold, and continues to do so, as unemployment has not fallen as quickly for the county as it has nationwide.
+Berkshire County as a region has not historically met the thresholds for either of the distress criteria; rather, a few individual municipalities and census tracts typically meet the thresholds.
+However, during the COVID-19 pandemic, the county did meet the 24-month unemployment rate criteria and continues to do so as unemployment has not fallen as quickly for the county as it has nationwide.

-The unemployment effects of COVID-19 meant last year more municipalities than usual met the 24-month average unemployment rate distress criterion.
-This continues into 2022, with two more meeting criterion for a total of eight: Adams, Becket, Cheshire, Hinsdale, Lenox, North Adams, Pittsfield, and Savoy.
+The unemployment effects of COVID-19 meant that last year more municipalities than usual met the 24month average unemployment rate distress criterion.
+This continues into 2022, with two more municipalities meeting the criterion for a total of eight.
+They are Adams, Becket, Cheshire, Hinsdale, Lenox, North Adams, Pittsfield, and Savoy.

-Conversely, two fewer census tracts met PCI distress criteria, with Census Tract 9004 (Pittsfield) and Census Tract 9215 (North Adams) clearing the threshold.
-This leaves a total of five distressed tracts in 2020: 9001 (Pittsfield), 9002 (Pittsfield), 9006 (Pittsfield), 9214 (North Adams), and 9353 (North Adams).
+Conversely, two fewer census tracts met the PCI distress criteria in 2020 than in 2019, with Census Tract 9004 (Pittsfield) and Census Tract 9215 (North Adams) clearing the threshold for a total of five distressed tracts.
+The remaining tracts are: 9001 (Pittsfield), 9002 (Pittsfield), 9006 (Pittsfield), 9214 (North Adams), and 9353 (North Adams).
 Detailed information is included in Appendix C.